 This new altar is one of the few traditionally hand-carved Tibetan Buddhist altars of this magnitude, intricacy and beauty seen in North America.

-This solid mahogany work of art measuring 20 feet wide and 16 feet high, represents 25,000 hours of work by four full-time artists and additional supporting artists over a sixteen-month period beginning in May of 2009.
+This solid mahogany work of art measuring 20 feet wide and 16 feet high, represents over 24,000 hours of work by five full-time artists and a number of supporting artists and staff over a eighteen-month period beginning in May of 2009.